How To Identify and Manage Changes in Asthma Control

 I was feeling unsure about my recent asthma control.
 This was a new experience for me.
-So much of the focus in my asthma control has been about feeling "good enough."
+So much of my asthma control has focused on feeling "good enough."

 This changed once I found a treatment regimen that allowed me to thrive.
 The challenge is that this stretch of controlled asthma has come with a few very bothersome side effects.
-I can usually navigate most side effects, even when I have wanted to throw in the towel, however, I have been struggling with this latest zig zag.
-I have been trying to determine what should be my next steps or could I feel live with this change in asthma control.
+I can usually navigate most side effects, even when I have wanted to throw in the towel; however, I have been struggling with this latest zigzag.
+I have been trying to determine what my next steps should be, or if I could learn to live with this change in asthma control.

 What is well-controlled asthma?